 Now, imagine that Sarah and Daniel are all grown up and in the early stages of their professional career.
-Daniel, now 26, encounters an unforeseen problem regarding his important presentation on emerging competitive market research findings to senior management.
+Daniel (now 26) encounters an unforeseen problem regarding his important presentation on emerging competitive market research to senior management.
 He’s frustrated and struggling to figure out how he’s going to get through the situation.

 WHAT IS CREATIVITY?

 The word, “creativity”, in our society has mistakenly been limited to only artistic endeavors, but it also encompasses essential parts of everyday life – divergent thinking, problem solving, and innovation.
 Whether it's a professional navigating office politics or a child figuring out how to reach a cookie on the kitchen counter, creativity is essential and utilized every single day.
 "We all have creative potential," says Mark Runco, Ph.D., director of the University of Georgia's Torrance Center for Creativity & Talent Development.
 "Our job as parents and teachers is to help kids fulfill it."
 Now whether that potential is being fulfilled is another story entirely.

 Kyung Hee Kim, Ph.D., an educational psychologist at the College of William & Mary, in Virginia, spent the past decade studying the creativity scores in more than 300,000 students in the U.S. from Kindergarten to the 12th grade.
 The news is not good: “Creativity scores have significantly decreased since 1990,” she says.
 Moreover, “creativity scores for kindergartners through third-graders decreased the most, and those from the fourth through sixth grades decreased by the next largest amount."
 This is especially concerning as it stunts abilities which are supposed to mature over a lifetime.